dheera/rosshow/README.md

 # Installation

 This package will install to your ROS bin directory, i.e. where other ROS binaries such as rostopic, rosnode, etc. are located.
+Or if you don't want to do that or don't have permissions, you can add it to your catkin workspace and run it using rosrun.

+To install to the system:

 ```
 cd rosshow